bg-write/candyfloss-flask/README.md

 The deployed app: <https://www.candyfloss.app/>

-### Installing Dependencies
+### Installing Dependencies <a name="install"></a>

-In order to work with Candyfloss locally, download the most updated versions of the following (unless a version number is specified):
+In order to work with Candyfloss locally, download the most updated versions of the following tools and libraries (unless a specific version is noted):

 - [Python](https://www.python.org/) (3.8.6)
 - [Flask](https://flask.palletsprojects.com/en/2.2.x/)